St. Baldrick’s Fundraising Event Surpasses Last Year’s Goal–And There’s Still Time to Donate!

-Blog by Paula Winkel
+By Paula Winkel

 For the third consecutive year, SAP Silicon Valley hosted the St. Baldrick’s head-shaving event, Tech Conquers Childhood Cancer, on Wednesday, April 12 in Palo Alto.
 The room was alive with anticipation as more than 100 men, women, and children stepped up to shave or cut their hair.
-The outpour of community support, coupled with the personal stories of fight and triumph, resulted in more than $200,000 raised for childhood cancer research.
+The outpouring of community support, coupled with the personal stories of fight and triumph, resulted in more than $200,000 raised for childhood cancer research.

-SAP executive sponsors Jonathan Becher, Chief Digital Officer, and Rob Glickman, Vice President, Global Audience Marketing, emceed the program and welcomed 49ers Offensive Tackle, Joe Staley, who donated $5K to St. Baldrick’s and participated by shaving heads and signing autographs.
-The energized room was filled with employees, friends, families, and representatives from SAP, VMWare, Pure Storage, Palo Alto Fire Department, and 35 students, ages 6–14, from Burlingame.
+SAP executive sponsors Jonathan Becher, Chief Digital Officer, and Rob Glickman, Vice President, Global Audience Marketing, emceed the program and welcomed 49ers Offensive Tackle, Joe Staley, who donated $5,000 to St. Baldrick’s and participated by shaving heads and signing autographs.
+The energized room was filled with employees, friends, families, and representatives from SAP, VMWare, Pure Storage, the Palo Alto Fire Department, and 35 students, ages 6–14, from Burlingame.

 “I’m inspired by my colleagues and friends who come together every year, supported by SAP, to help bring our company vision to life to accelerate cures for childhood cancer,” said Rob.

 Jonathan added, “Of the more than $5 billion spent on cancer research, less than 4% goes to childhood cancer research.
-By supporting St. Baldrick’s, we at SAP, hope to change this and provide hope for the future.”
+By supporting St. Baldrick’s, we at SAP hope to change this and provide hope for the future.”

-Two doctors from Lucile Packard Children’s Hospital at Stanford, Kara Davis and Christin New, shed light on the impact of the fundraiser, speaking to St. Baldrick’s research grants that have played a vital role in the treatment and survival of thousands of children.
-Christin was among those who shaved her head.
+Two doctors from Lucile Packard Children’s Hospital at Stanford, Kara Davis and Christin New, shed light on the impact of the fundraiser, speaking to the St. Baldrick’s research grants that have played a vital role in the treatment and survival of thousands of children.
+Christin was also among those who shaved her head.

 “I shave in solidarity with our patients at LPCH who endure far worse than just a day of head shaving,” said Christin.
 “Kids’ inner strength can shine through in times of such adversity; often, they live in the moment, and tackle the setback of cancer with grace and determination.”